Trial-N-Terror-FRC-7900/YAGSL-Max-Swerve-Example/README.md

-# BASED ON: Yet Another Generic Swerve Library (YAGSL) Example project
+# BASED ON: 2023 Yet Another Generic Swerve Library (YAGSL) Example project

 YAGSL Example: https://github.com/BroncBotz3481/YAGSL-Example

+## Disclaimer of Knwon "Working" Branch
+We don't really use Github properly so most things are done in the Main Branch The known "working" verion is a few commits ago: https://github.com/Trial-N-Terror-FRC-7900/YAGSL-Max-Swerve-Example/tree/c4b102a2671e1d8059672fbd6f114b84efcd1bc9

 # Tips and Tricks